Hahn-Schickard/Heisenware-Native-Agent-Packager/README.md

 ## Project structure

 * `.vscode` - shared VSCode configuration files
-* `generic` - static files that are used by all packages/installers during creation
+* `shared` - static files that are used by all packages/installers during creation
 * `dpkg` - static and template files that are required for `.deb` package creation
 * `nsis` - template files that are required by NSIS for Windows installer wizard creation
 * `modules` - internal Python modules that are responsible for chosen package/installer creation